alexyingchen/accessguide/content/programmers.md

 ### P11.
 Make multiple types of input available
 > Depending on how my hands are feeling, sometimes I prefer talking and sometimes I prefer using the keyboard.

-Ensure that people can use multiple different types of input mechanisms, such as keyboard or keyboard-like interfaces, speech input, and pointer devices like a computer mouse, stylus, or touch screen.
+Ensure that people can use multiple different types of input mechanisms, such as keyboard interfaces, speech input, and pointer devices like a computer mouse, stylus, or touch screen.

-**Disabilities**: intellectual, physical, visual **WCAG number + conformance**: 2.5.6 AAA
+**Disabilities**: cognitive, physical, visual
+**WCAG number + conformance**: 2.5.6 AAA

 ***